Stuyk/openrp-altv/README.md

 The file structure below is the **required** structure you must use for this game mode.
 You must follow it exactly for this resource to work.

 -   Grab the latest version of the alt:V server files.
 They must be clean.
 No resources.

--   Download [Chat-Extended](https://github.com/team-stuyk-alt-v/altV-Chat-Extended) and rename the resource to `chat` and place it inside of your `resources` folder.
-Open up `server.mjs` inside of `chat` and change `cancelAllChat` to `true`.
-This enables ranged chat for this resource.
-Directly inside you should have `resource.cfg` if done correctly.

 -   Download [Postgres-Wrapper](https://github.com/team-stuyk-alt-v/altV-Postgres-Wrapper) this is the Postgres SQL helper that was written to make database usage easy.
 Extract it and put this into a folder called `postgres-wrapper`.
 Directly inside you should have `resource.cfg` if done correctly.